Top casinos offering online slots

 With so many rudimentary examples of roulette from ancient times, how exactly did modern roulette come to be?
 As it turns out, an unnamed person had the idea to make pockets in a moveable wheel similar to the kind Blaise Pascal devised.
 The dug-out slot would be able to hold a small ball or marble and later, colors, numbers, and the game table was added.

 The game of roulette has presented itself in many different forms across the world throughout the course of human history.
 However, the credit for popularizing roulette as we know it today falls in the lap of two ingenious Frenchmen, Louis, and Francois Blanc.
 In 1942, they revamped the game by getting rid of double zero slots and in essence, came up with what we now know s European roulette.
 Because gambling was largely outlawed in France, they took their invention to Hamburg, Germany.

 Two decades later, the duo was summoned by Prince Charles III of Monaco to bring the game back.
 In 1863, Louis Blanc opened the legendary Monte Carlo Resort featuring roulette.
 From that day forward, the game spread across France and Europe like wildfire.

 Over the next ten years, roulette gained immense popularity among casino players.
 Charles Wells, a well-known con man, became the first person to profit from playing the game.
 He walked away with almost half a million dollars at the Monte Carlo in 1873 and ironically, without cheating.

 It was not until the early 20th century that the game of roulette crossed the pond.
 French settlers who came to Louisiana are often credited for bringing and popularizing roulette in America.
 And the rest, as they say, is history.

-Common Types of Roulettes
+Common Types of Roulettes: An Overview